} -->

 Modern Interpretation

-This version softens the cabbage by boiling, then combines it with classic Roman seasonings for a zesty, herbed side dish.
+This version softens the cabbage by boiling, then combines it with classic Roman-style seasonings for a zesty, herbed side dish.
+The result can be served warm or chilled, making it useful for both dinner service and outdoor feast tables.

 Ingredients